A note from Dr. B

 Can I take RCE™ every day indefinitely?

 Yes.
 RCE is designed for daily ongoing use.
 It is non-habit-forming and stimulant-free.
-If you remain at 4 capsules daily for extended periods, it is worth a conversation with your healthcare provider.
+If you remain at 4 capsules daily for extended periods, it is worth a conversation with your healthcare provider — and worth asking specifically about pelvic floor dysfunction, a common and often-missed cause that will not respond to supplements or laxatives at any dose.

 Does RCE™ need refrigeration?